Welcome!

-SpeechAn articulation disorder involves problems making sounds.
+SpeechAn articulation disorder involves problems pronouncing sounds clearly.
 Sounds can be substituted, left off, added or changed.
 These errors may make it hard for people to understand your child.

 Young children often make speech errors.
 For instance, many young children sound like they are making a "w" sound for an "r" sound (e.g., "wabbit" for "rabbit") or may leave sounds out of words, such as "nana" for "banana."
 The child may have an articulation disorder if these errors continue past the expected age.
 A phonological process disorder involves patterns of sound errors.
 For example, substituting all sounds made in the back of the mouth like "k" and "g" for those in the front of the mouth like "t" and "d" (e.g., saying "tup" for "cup" or "dirl" for "girl"). |